garnicag/hb-scrapper2/README.md

 ## Introduction

-A simple Python terminal script to scrape the Harley Benton guitars available from [https://thomann.de](Thomann.de) with prices (by default converted to COP), color names and estimated delivery dates to Colombia.
+A simple Python terminal script to scrape the Harley Benton guitars available from [Thomann](https://thomann.de) with prices (by default converted to COP), color names and estimated delivery dates to Colombia.

+By default only search for all the Harley Benton electric guitars excluding accessories, DIY kits, parts and bundles.

 ## Requirements

 - Python 3
 - Pip
-- [https://github.com/Gbox4/forx](Forx) (an external program to check exchange rates between currencies)
+- [Forx](https://github.com/Gbox4/forx) (an external program to check exchange rates between currencies)

 ## Installation